JusticeRage/Gepetto/README.md

 ```

 ⚠️ You will also need to edit the script and add your own API key, which can be found on [this page](https://beta.openai.com/account/api-keys).
+You can drop the key in gepetto-config.json ; just make sure to edit the config_path variable in the script to point it in the right direction.
 Please note that gpt-3.5-turbo queries are not free (although not very expensive) and you will need to set up a payment method.

 ⚠️ Warning ⚠️
 Gepetto is now using OpenAI's latest gpt-3.5-turbo model.
 If you upgraded recently, make sure you're using a recent
 version of the `openai` Python package.
 The `requirements.txt` file has been upgraded accordingly.

+If you wish to use other model providers like ChatSonic (still GPT3.5 but different api provider) or BingGPT, make sure to add the necessary API keys.
+For ChatSonic refer to https://docs.writesonic.com/reference/finding-your-api-key
+For BingGPT we use https://rapidapi.com/stefano-pochet-stefano-pochet-default/api/chatgpt-4-bing-ai-chat-api .
+You'll need to input your rapidapi key and get you bing_u_cookie.
+The cookie tends to expire but BinGPT is pretty powerfull; it leverages GPT 4 and has internet connectivity.

 ## Usage